-Audio descriptionsNOTE 1: The WCAG 2.1 definition of "audio description" says that audio description is "Also called 'video description' and 'descriptive narration'".

-NOTE 2: Secondary or alternate audio tracks are commonly used for this purpose.
+Note: Audio descriptions (also called "video descriptions", "descriptive narration", and "described videos") add descriptive information of important visual information needed to understand the video content, including text displayed in the video.
+Where the main audio track of the video fully describes important visual information, audio descriptions would not be needed at all as the requirement would already be met.
+When audio descriptions are needed, one way to implement them is by providing a second audio track for the audio-video media.

 10.1.3 Adaptable

 10.1.3.1 Info and relationships

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.3.1 Info and Relationships.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.3.1 Info and Relationships.

-NOTE: Where documents contain non-standard structure types (roles), it is best practice to map them to a standard structure type as a fall-back solution for the reader.
+Note: Where non-web documents contain non-standard structure types (roles), it is best practice to map them to a standard structure type as a fall-back solution for the reader.

 10.1.3.2 Meaningful sequence

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.3.2 Meaningful Sequence.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.3.2 Meaningful Sequence.

 10.1.3.3 Sensory characteristics

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.3.3 Sensory Characteristics.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.3.3 Sensory Characteristics.

 10.1.3.4 Orientation

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.3.4 Orientation.
+Where ICT is, or includes, a non-web document, and the non-web document is displayed on hardware that is designed to be reoriented in typical use, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.3.4 Orientation.

+Example: A non-web document that is only used on hardware that supports a single display orientation, or is only displayed on hardware that is physically fixed in one orientation (e.g. a digital building directory) is excluded by the precondition and therefore does not need to provide support for orientation changes.

 10.1.3.5 Identify input purpose

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.3.5 Identify Input Purpose.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.3.5 Identify Input Purpose.

-Non-web documentnon-web documentsInput Purposes10.1.4 Distinguishable
+Note 1: Non-web document technologies that do not provide attributes that support identifying the expected meaning for the form input data are not in scope for this success criterion.

+Note 2: For non-web documents that present input fields, the terms for the input purposes would be the equivalent terms to those listed in the WCAG 2.2 section Input Purposes for User Interface Components are supported by the technology used.

+10.1.4 Distinguishable

 10.1.4.1 Use of colour

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.4.1 Use of Color.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.4.1 Use of Color.

 10.1.4.2 Audio control

-Where ICT is a non-web documentnon-web document, it shall satisfy the success criterion in Table 10.1.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the success criterion in Table 10.1.